Line, poche, house

 The front of this cranked form is clad in slate grey metal decking to completely disappear into the bush, while the rear of the house and courtyard is anchored by a masonry base.
-The front elevation is embellished by a series of metal "sticks" that recall the silver trunks of the adjacent trees and provides an abstract identity for the dwelling from the approach.
+The front elevation is embellished by a series of metal “sticks” that recall the silver trunks of the adjacent trees and provides an abstract identity for the dwelling from the approach.
+Between these two surfaces, the house interior opens out gradually as one approaches the main living spaces that are presented will the full expanse of the view to the city below.